georgehgfonseca/cvrp/readme.txt

   -time_limit <time>    : runtime limit (secs) (default: = twice the num. cities).
   -seed <seed>          : random seed (default: None).
   -verbose <0/1>        : print algorithm logs (0/1) (default: 1).
+  -initial_soln         : path of a file containing an initial solution for the problem (default: None).
+  -output_file          : path where a solution file is going to be written (default: None).
   -lb <value>           : lower bound for this instance (default: 0).
   -output <0/1>         : plot the solution to /output folder (0/1) (default: 1).
   -chart <0/1>          : write convergence chart to /output folder (0/1)  (default: 1).